npgsql/doc/doc/compatibility.md

   ExecuteReaderAsync.
   However, *connecting* asynchronously is not yet implemented (doing so will transparently fall back to sync).
 This is a planned feature for 3.1, see [#379](https://github.com/npgsql/npgsql/issues/379).

+## .NET Framework/.NET Core/Xamarin...

+Npgsql 3.1 targets .NET Framework 4.5 and 4.5.1, as well as the [.NET Standard 1.3](https://github.com/dotnet/corefx) which allows it to run on .NET Core.

+Support for [Xamarin](https://github.com/npgsql/npgsql/issues/451) and the [Windows Universal App Platform](https://github.com/npgsql/npgsql/issues/820) is a goal for 3.2.

 ## Amazon Redshift